mkbabb/parse-that/docs/tranches/B/research/P6-SIR-SOL-DESIGN-DISPATCH-2026-07-30.md

 rollback data.

-The raw step also runs against an alias-trap state whose `cursor`, `offset`, `status` and `isError` accessors count and reject internal reads/writes.
+The raw step also runs against an alias-trap state whose `cursor`, `offset`, `status`, `isError`, `kind` and `code` accessors count and reject internal reads/writes.
 Candidate internal execution must record zero accesses.
 The public root projection is assayed separately after the raw step returns.
 Static source inspection corroborates the trap; it does not replace it.

 ## Minimal combinator surface